As they develop worldwide, chemical regulations increase the pressure on companies to ensure compliance and to grant profitability

 In response to this conflict, companies often strive to adequately explain their positions to institutional decision-makers.
 This typically requires joint efforts via interest groups such as consortia or industry associations, which aim at developing clear messages to highlight the need to adequately balance all the available information, and to use a broad perspective to evaluate the impacts of any regulatory decision.

-We offer you expert support in all areas for the representation of your interests.
+We offer the following services to support you in the representation of your interests:

-- Organisation of the technical content of campaigns
+- Organisation of the technical content of advocacy campaigns